thepirat000/Audit.NET/README.md

 See [Configuration section](#configuration) for more information.

-You can also set the data provider per-scope, by using an appropriate overload of the `AuditScope.Create` method, for example:
+You can also set the data provider per-scope, by using an appropriate overload of the `AuditScope.Create` method.
+For example:
 ```c#
 AuditScope.Create("Order:Update", () => order, EventCreationPolicy.Manual, new MyCustomDataProvider());
 ```

 As an anternative to creating your own data provider class, you can define the mechanism at run time by using the `DynamicDataProvider` provider.
 For example:

 ```c#
 var dataProvider = new DynamicDataProvider();
 // Attach an action for insert